 Soleymani nia L, Jazayeri A, Mohamad khani P.(2006).
 The Role of Positive and Negative Mental Health in Adolescent's Health Risk Behaviors. refahj.
 5 (19) :75-90.
 (Text in Persian).

 Svodziwa, M., Kurete, F., & Ndlovu, L. (2016).
 Parental knowledge, attitudes and perceptions towards adolescent sexual reproductive health in Bulawayo.
-International Journal of Humanities Social Sciences and Education (IJHSSE)3(4), 62-71.
+International Journal of Humanities Social Sciences and Education (IJHSSE), 3(4), 62-71.

 The document of fundamental change in education, approved by the Supreme Council of the Cultural Revolution, approved on 23/9/2011.
 (Text in Persian).

 Tolman, D. L., Striepe, M. I., & Harmon, T. (2003).
 Gender matters: Constructing a model of adolescent sexual health.
-Journal of sex research40(1), 4-12.
+Journal of sex research, 40(1), 4-12.

 Taylor, L.E., Harris, H.S.
 (2018).
 Stewards of children education: Increasing undergraduate nursing student knowledge of child sexual abuse.
 Nurse Education Today, 60: 147-150.